ldn0x7dc/react-native-view-pager/README.md

 Most of the props mimics those of ViewPagerAndroid.
 But differences exist.

-* `renderPage` : function

-  (pageData, pageId, layout) => renderable
+* `renderPage` : (pageData, pageId, layout) => renderable

   For your convenience, The **layout** object ({width, height}) contains the width and height of this ViewPager.
 The renderable returned here will be overridden with ViewPager's width and height.

-* `pageDataArray` : array

-  Custom data array of your pages.
-Each array item will be passed to `renderPage(pageData, pageId, layout)` as the first argument.
+* `pageDataArray` : Custom data array of your pages.

-* `initialPage` : number

-  Index of initial page that should be selected.
-Use `setPage` method to update the page, and `onPageSelected` to monitor page changes
+* `initialPage` : Index of initial page that should be selected.

-* `onPageScroll` : function

-  (event) => {}.
+* `onPageScroll` : (event) => {}.

-  The event object  will carry following data:
+  The event object carries following data:

   * *position*:  index of first page from the left that is currently visible
   * *offset*: value from range [0,1) describing stage between page transitions.
   * *fraction*: means that (1 - x) fraction of the page at "position" index is visible, and x fraction of the next page is visible.

-* `onPageScrollStateChanged` : function

-  (state) => {}.
+* `onPageScrollStateChanged` : (state) => {}.

   Called when the page scrolling state has changed.
-The page scrolling state can be in 3 states: -
+The page scrolling state can be in 3 states:

-  * idle, meaning there is no interaction with the page scroller happening at the time
+  * idle: there is no interaction with the page scroller happening at the time
-  * dragging, meaning there is currently an interaction with the page scroller
+  * dragging: there is currently an interaction with the page scroller
-  * settling, meaning that there was an interaction with the page scroller, and the page scroller is now finishing it's closing or opening animation
+  * settling: there was an interaction with the page scroller, and the page scroller is now finishing it's closing or opening animation

-* `onPageSelected` : function

-  (page) => {}.
+* `onPageSelected` : (page) => {}.

   Called with the index of page that has been selected.

 * `pageMargin` : number

-  Blank space to show between pages.
+  blank space to show between pages.

 * `scrollEnabled` : bool